reedliu/my_Practice/README.md

 > This directory includes practice codes from biostar and some bioinformatics knowledge

-I like to record my learning process!
+I love to record my learning process!